The Shores of Botany Bay

-"The Shores of Botany Bay", also known as "Botany Bay" and "(The) Good Ship Ragamuffin", is a traditional Irish folk song that narrates the story of an Irish bricklayer contemplating emigration to Botany Bay in Sydney, Australia in pursuit of better opportunities.
-The song gained popularity in Australia, reflecting the experiences of Irish immigrants during the 19th-century gold rushes.
+"The Shores of Botany Bay", also known as "Botany Bay" and "(The) Good Ship Ragamuffin", is regarded as a traditional Irish folk song that narrates the story of an Irish bricklayer contemplating emigration to Botany Bay in Sydney, Australia in pursuit of better opportunities.
+The song gained popularity in Australia, reflecting the experiences of Irish immigrants during the mid-19th-century gold rushes.
 It has been widely performed and recorded by various artists, cementing its place in both Irish and Australian folk music traditions.